chaseruskin/legoHDL/ROADMAP.md

 - [ ] add option for auto-align equal signs for Block.cfg files

-- [ ] cfg file, if there is no equal sign and no brackets, then the values belong to previous variable
 - [ ] cannot modify markets in settings.cfg (can only add/delete from list)

 ### Future Roadmap